huaifeng1993/DFANet/README.md

 This repo is an unofficial pytorch implementation of DFANet:Deep Feature Aggregation for Real-Time Semantic Segmentation
 # log
 * 2019.4.16  after 483 epoches it rases RuntimeError: value cannot be converted to type float without overflow: (9.85073e-06,-3.2007e-06).According to the direcation of stackoverflow the error can be fixed by modifying "self.scheduler.step()" to "self.scheduler.step(loss.cpu().data.numpy())" in train.py.But the loss and iou become very bad descriped on "curvs on CityScape set"。
-* 2019.4.24 An function has been writed to load the pretrained model which  was trained on imagenet-1k.The project of training the backbone can be Downloaded form here -https://github.com/huaifeng1993/ILSVRC2012.Limted.
+* 2019.4.24 An function has been writed to load the pretrained model which  was trained on imagenet-1k.The project of training the backbone can be Downloaded from here -https://github.com/huaifeng1993/ILSVRC2012.Limted.
 Limited to my computing resources(only have one RTX2080),I just trined the backbone on ILSVRC2012 with 22 epochs.But it have a great importance on the result.

 ### Installation